 In 2014, Kroll and his squad were a force to be reckoned with in the Big Sky.
 They finished third in the conference despite their eighth place preseason poll predictions.
 The Lumberjacks rattled off streaks of four and six wins with some memorable victories over Montana State, Grand Canyon and the 2013 Big Sky Champions Sacramento State.
 After NAU's exceptional play, Kroll had four players named All-Big Sky Honorable Mention in Jordan Gobatie, Kester Black, Alex Locci and Fabio Tomasetti.

-Prior to Southern Mississippi, Kroll served as both the head men's tennis coach and assistant athletic director for business at Vassar College where he led the Brewers to three consecutive NCAA Division III Tournaments from 2008-10.
+Prior to Southern Mississippi, Kroll served in dual roles as the Head Men's Tennis Coach and the Assistant Athletic Director/Business Manager at Vassar College, where he led the Brewers to three consecutive NCAA Division III Tournaments from 2005-10.
 He was a three-time Liberty League Coach of the Year during his five seasons.
-Over his coaching career, Kroll has coached four All-Americans, the 2010 and 2011 ITA Northeast Singles champion, the 2008 ITA Northeast Doubles champions, 18 All-Academic selections and one Capital One Academic All-American.
+Over the span of his coaching career, Kroll coached four All-Americans, the 2010 and 2011 ITA Northeast Singles champion, the 2008 ITA Northeast Doubles champions, 18 All-Academic selections and one Capital One Academic All-American.

-Kroll also has experience as the Director of Tennis at the Spanish Oaks Tennis Club and Andre Agassi Boys & Girls Club in Las Vegas, Nev.
-Most notably, he is credited with developing the Boys & Girls Club inner city tennis program into one of the most successful programs of its type in the country.
-A number of his former students have been ranked in the top-five nationally in the junior ranks and have represented the United States in international play.
-Several even went on to play Division I tennis as well as professionally.
+Coach Kroll received national acclaim for his involvement as the Director of Tennis at the Andre Agassi Boys & Girls Club in Las Vegas, Nev.
+Most notably, he is credited with developing a strong inner city tennis program for Andre Agassi into one of the most successful programs of its type in the country.
+A number of his former students have been ranked in the top-five nationally in the junior tennis, earning opportunities to represent the United States in international play.
+Several players went on to play Division I tennis as well as professionally.

-Kroll played collegiately at Penn State and received his bachelor's degree in History from Eastern New Mexico.
+Kroll played collegiately at Penn State and received his bachelor's degree in History from Eastern New Mexico University.